zooniverse/panoptes/docs/source/includes/_projects.md

 A Project is a collection of subjects and task workflows that a volunteer performs on subjects.
 The project also holds supplementary text describing the tasks volunteers perform.
+A project can be linked to multiple organizations.

 It has the following attributes: